 What’s your advice to leaders who want to create a more diverse and inclusive culture?

 You have to be willing to hire people who are different from you.
 Don’t hire from the same ‘cliques’ but go for the people who may not agree with you on everything.
 That will be the starting point.

 Is there anything you are doing to help emerging female leaders?

 One of the key things people talk about is role models.
 We have to be willing to show the way to those who are coming up.
 I always encourage the females I interact with to be fearless because women are typically more self-aware and perhaps less self-confident than men.
 When I meet with females who are coming up the ranks, I’d urge them to be more confident and bolder in everything that they think they can do.

 How do you foresee the future of the industry in terms of gender diversity?

 It is quite disheartening that the representation of women is still progressing slowly.
 However, the fact that all industries view technology as an integral part and that digital is here to stay is good news.
 That should encourage more women to go into the STEM disciplines when deciding what to study.
 We will hopefully see a better representation of women in all industries, especially in Technology and Banking, which currently are still under-represented.
-I have big hopes because we’re seeing more women standing up for themselves and taking the leap to being a part of the banking and tech industries.Posted almost 2 years ago
+I have big hopes because we’re seeing more women standing up for themselves and taking the leap to being a part of the banking and tech industries.Posted over 2 years ago